AnyLog-co/documentation/training/Session II (Deployment).md

 ## Deploy the Network Nodes

-Other than the 5 exceptions listed below, the AnyLog nodes will be using the default configuration:
+Other than the exceptions listed below, the AnyLog nodes will be using the default configuration:
  1. The AnyLog license key is unique per company.
  2. Your company name (the user company name).
  3. Add the network ID (the IP and port of the Master) to the Operators and the Query Nodes.
  4. Enable monitoring (in the default configuration, monitoring is disabled).
- 5. On the Query node and each of the Operator nodes: IP and Port of the Master (the network ID).

- In this training process, these configuration parameters are modified in the config file of each node using the questionnaire
+ In this training, these configuration parameters are modified in the config file of each node.
  (note that in a customer deployment, these configurations can be pre-packaged).

 ## Get the Docker credentials and the AnyLog license key